-"And He shall send Jesus Christ, which [who] before was preached unto you; whom the heaven must retain until the times of restitution of all things, which God hath spoken by the mouth of all His holy prophets since the world began." -- Acts 3:20, 21.
+"And He shall send Jesus Christ, which [who] before was preached unto you; whom the heaven must retain until the times of restitution of all things, which God hath spoken by the mouth of all His holy prophets since the world began." - Acts.
+3:20, 21.

-FOR centuries past, a considerable number of professed Christian people, in reading the Scriptures on the Second Coming of Christ, have failed to find there the comfort intended for the truth-hungry.
-Instead of seeing in our Lord's return the dawn of hope for the groaning creation -- the restitution of all the willing and obedient to Paradise -- they have seemed to read only a dreadful doom for the great bulk of humanity, and the destruction of all things mundane.
-According to this conception, the Plan of God is seen to end in disaster and defeat so far as the vast majority of our race is concerned, and in an overwhelming victory for Satan.
+FOR centuries past, a considerable number of professed Christian people, in reading the Scriptures on the Second Coming of Christ, have failed to find there, the comfort intended for the truth-hungry.
+Instead of seeing in our Lord's return the dawn of hope for the groaning creation -- the restitution of all the willing and obedient to Paradise-they have seemed to read only a dreadful

-Consequently many of God's people have been offended, "stumbled," as respects the doctrine of the Second Coming of our dear Redeemer, by reason of peculiar, extravagant, unreasonable, illogical and unscriptural views on the subject, presented by some, who professedly love the Lord's appearing.
-But this is all wrong; we are not to reject one of the grandest and most prominent doctrines of the Scriptures, simply because some fellow-Christians have erred egregiously respecting the matter, and brought a certain amount of worldly, wise contempt upon everything connected with this subject.
-On the contrary, this doctrine, as a glorious gem, should be given the first place among the precious jewels of Divine truth, where it can cast its halo and splendor and brilliancy over all connected and related promises and blessings.
-It should not be left in the imperfect setting which hides its glory and beauty, but should be recovered, remounted, set in its true place, to the glory of God and to the blessing of all who are sincerely and truly His people.
+Consequently many of God's people have been offended, "stumbled," as respects the doctrine of the Second Coming of our dear Redeemer, by reason of peculiar, extravagant, unreasonable, illogical, and unscriptural views on the subject, presented by some, who professedly love the Lord's appearing.
+The doctrine of our Lord's return, as a glorious gem, should be given the first place among the precious jewels of Divine truth, where it can cast its halo and splendor and brilliancy over all connected and related promises and blessings.
+It should not he left in the imperfect setting which hides its glory and beauty, but should be recovered, remounted, set in its true place, to the glory of God and the blessing of all who are sincerely and truly His people.

-We need offer no apology for the interest which we feel in this grand subject, which is the center upon which all the testimony of Divine grace through all the holy prophets, is focused.
+We need offer no apology for the interest which we feel in this grand subject, which is, the center upon which all the testimony of Divine grace through all the holy prophets, is focused.
 Rather do they need to apologize who, knowing that the Second Coming of the Lord and the resurrection of the dead hold the most important places in the Scriptures, next to the doctrine of the atonement for sin, have, nevertheless, neglected these while they have quarreled, skirmished, fought and bled over trifling things of no real importance, doctrinally or otherwise.

 St. John, the beloved, in his wonderful revelation was given a glimpse of future events, and in marvelous vision was borne across this dispensation with the powers of evil still in control; he saw its changing scenes of Church and State and witnessed the final culmination.
-He saw a great change take place on earth-Satan was bound, the forces of evil overthrown; Christ and the saints reigning in glorious triumph.
-He saw the world of mankind liberated from the prison-house of death, and their return to their home in Eden -- Paradise restored.
-No wonder the beloved John, as he beheld this heavenly vision of the future blessing of the world, out of the depths of his soul, cried, "Even so, come, Lord Jesus."
+He saw a great change take place on earth -- Satan was bound, the forces of evil overthrown; Christ and the saints reigning in glorious triumph.
+He saw the world of mankind liberated from the prison-house of death, and their return to their home in Eden-Paradise restored.
+No wonder the 'beloved John, as he beheld this heavenly vision of the future blessing of the world, out of the depths of his soul, cried, "Even so, come, Lord Jesus."

 As one of the Twelve who walked with Jesus while upon the earth, St. John remembered the prayer that the Savior taught His followers: "Thy Kingdom come, Thy will be done in earth as in heaven."
-The Apostle knew that there could be no more sure guarantee of the lifting of the curse from the earth, and the restoration of humanity, than in this promise of the Kingdom at the Second Coming of the Lord.
+The Apostle knew there could be no more sure guarantee of the lifting of the curse from the earth, and the restoration of humanity, than this promise of the Kingdom at the Second Coining of the Lord.

-Thank God, that with the clearer light of our day shining upon the pages of His Holy Revelation, the sincere Bible student is able to read in fairer lines the Plan of God with regard to our Lord's return and the consummation of all things in the ultimate and everlasting defeat of Satan and in the recovery of a sorrowing and ruined world. -- Rev. 21:3-5; 22:3, 17.
+Thank God, with the clearer light of our day shining upon the pages of His holy revelation, the sincere student reads in fairer lines the Plan of God with regard to our Lord's return and the consummation of all things in the ultimate and everlasting defeat of Satan and in the recovery of a sorrowing and ruined world. - Rev. 21:3-5; 22:3, 17.